 If litigation is required, Kieran aggressively represents his clients in vindicating or defending their rights and interests in Colorado state trial and appellate courts, before the United States District Court for the District of Colorado and the Tenth Circuit Court of Appeals, as well as the United States Patent and Trademark Office’s Trademark Trial and Appeals Board (TTAB).
 Kieran’s litigation experience includes breach of contract claims, trade secret claims, trademark disputes, real estate disputes, employment matters including non-compete and confidentiality disputes, libel, Colorado Consumer Protection Act claims, and many others.

-Kieran has published numerous articles related to cannabis law, as well as auto dealer law, and has presented continuing legal education programs in Colorado, Wyoming, and Pennsylvania.
+Kieran has published numerous articles and has presented continuing legal education programs in Colorado, Wyoming, and Pennsylvania.

-Kieran is a peer reviewed AV Preeminent attorney by Martindale-Hubble and has been named a Colorado Super Lawyer® - Business Litigation 2020, 2021, and 2022.
-He was named a Colorado Super Lawyer Rising Star each year from 2010 through 2016, an award reserved for 2.5% of attorneys under the age of 40 or practicing ten years or less.
-Kieran was also named a runner up in 2010 for Up and Coming Attorneys by Law Week Colorado.
+Kieran is a peer-reviewed AV Preeminent attorney by Martindale-Hubble and has been named a Colorado Super Lawyer® - Business Litigation for 2020-2023.
+He was previously named a Colorado Super Lawyer Rising Star® - Business Litigation, each year from 2010 through 2016, an award reserved for 2.5% of attorneys under the age of 40 or practicing ten years or less.
+Kieran was also named a runner-up in 2010 for Up and Coming Attorneys by Law Week Colorado.

-In his free time, Kieran enjoys spending time with his family, dirt biking, snowboarding, hiking and running.
+In his free time, Kieran enjoys spending time with his family, travel, scuba diving, dirt biking, snowboarding and hiking.

 White Paper, Irrevocable Trust v.
 Divorce Decree—When is Irrevocable Really Irrevocable?, September 2018.

 Co-Author—A New War on Marijuana?, Law Week Colorado, April 20, 2017.